reactive-python/reactpy/docs/source/getting-started.rst

 ``<img/>`` element that draws its image from https://picsum.photos.
 Our ``next_image`` event handler has been added to the image so that when an ``onClick`` event occurs we can respond to it.
-We've also added a little bit of CSS styling to the image so that when the cursor hoverse over the image it will become a pointer so it appears clickable.
+We've also added a little bit of CSS styling to the image so that when the cursor hovers over the image it will become a pointer so it appears clickable.
 The returned model conforms to the `VDOM mimetype specification`_.

 .. literalinclude:: /examples/slideshow.py